-There is also evidence to show that consuming milk decreases the risk of bowel cancer.
-This is likely to be partly due to calcium, although there may be other components in milk that might also play a role.
-Choose lower fat options, such as skimmed to semi-skimmed milk rather than full fat to help maintain a healthy weight.
+There is also evidence to show that consuming dairy products and calcium decreases the risk of bowel cancer.
+However, because we are unsure about the effect on other cancers, we don’t make any recommendations about dairy products and calcium.
+If you do eat dairy products, choose lower fat options, such as skimmed to semi-skimmed milk rather than full fat to help maintain a healthy weight.

 Being overweight or obese increases your risk of bowel cancer.
 Try our Body Mass Index calculator to check if you’re a healthy weight for your height.

 Being physically active uses up extra calories and helps you avoid gaining weight.
 It also helps food to move through your digestive system more quickly.
 Try our exercise calorie calculator for ideas on how to be more active.

 There’s strong evidence that drinking alcohol increases bowel cancer risk.
 Find out more about the link between alcohol and cancer or find out how many calories are in alcoholic drinks by using our alcohol calorie calculator.